orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 A passing lane “invites” a pass; a gap “invites” a drive.
 Great players aren’t faster thinkers — they are *more attuned* to affordances.

-The role of the coach, therefore, is not to prescribe exact techniques but to design environments where useful affordances become visible and can be explored.
+The coach’s role is to design environments where useful affordances become visible.

 ---